sabueso/ticketator/README.md

 ### Todos

  - Write Tests
- - Create more consisten logs for tickets
+ - Inventory module
- - A lot of more things
+ - See "Issues" in Github to see next enhacements

 License
 ----